The Best Water Shoes: Staff Picks

 Whether kayaking, canoeing or rafting, our staff loves the Astral Loyak for its grip on slick boat surfaces.
 A siped rubber outsole (slits in the rubber improve traction, similar to a car tire) is the secret ingredient, combined with shallow treads that provide maximum rubber-on-surface contact on piers, in whitewater and along riverbeds.
 "The grip over rocks on land and in water is fantastic," praised one co-op member who used the shoes on a summer canoe trip in Minnesota's Boundary Waters Canoe Area Wilderness.
 "And they felt so comfortable, wet or dry."

 You'd think such a rugged shoe would be bulky, but you'd be wrong.
 The thin outsole and hydrophobic mesh upper are flexible enough that you can actually roll the Loyak into a ball.
 In addition to enhancing your underfoot ground feel, this creates a minimalist shoe that resembles a barefoot-style sneaker and helps keep sand and other debris out.
 Fit note: The snug fit and stretchy mesh ankle collar offer agility on boats, but some feel the shoe is too tight.
 If you're between sizes, consider sizing up.
-Buy here.
+Buy the women's.
+Buy the men's.

 Meet the Xero Shoes Aqua X Sport, a water shoe grippy enough for paddle boarding and burly enough to battle beach grit.
 Our staff swears by these kicks for slippery surfaces and SUP adventures where you're moving frequently in and out of the water.
 The open mesh uppers dump moisture the second you hit the shore, helping to eliminate the feeling of waterlogged shoes.
 "The problem with most water shoes is that they get bogged down with water," reports one customer reviewer.
 "These are so light you almost forget you're wearing them."
 The shoes also ventilate well due to a nonabsorbent tongue, quick-dry lining and a pair of toe guard drainage holes near the pinky toe.